monospice/spicy-identifiers/README.md

 $method->parts();   // array('XML', 'Http', 'Request');
 ```

-However, the output methods will not preserve these acronyms unless one sets
+However, the output methods will not preserve these acronyms unless we set
-an output format with acronyms:
+an output format that preserves acronyms:

 ```php
 $method->name();    // "xmlHttpRequest"